Xd-pro/bds-discord-link/README.md

 Enable members intent on your Discord bot page

 Change the number inside the ()s and ""s to your Discord bot's token

+## Discord commands

+!linkaccount - link your Discord account to your Minecraft account

+!unlinkaccount - unlink your Discord account to your Minecraft account

+!check <@user> - check who a Discord account is linked to